PeterCamilleri/option_list/README.md

 ## Usage

-The use of option_list oocurs in three phases: Describing the Parameters, Passing in Parameters and Validating/Accessing the Parameters.
+The use of option_list occurs in three phases: Describing the Parameters, Passing in Parameters and Validating/Accessing the Parameters.
 This can be seen in the following example: